panjan/blog/_drafts/heater.md

 ### Check the Power Rating

 Before we start, we need to check the power rating of our heater.
-It must be lower than the one of the Sonoff.
+It must be lower than the one of our Sonoff.
 Otherwise, we would be risking fire and electrocution.

 Take a look at the Sonoff.
 Depending on which version you have, it should say something like `Maxload: 250V 16A` on the box.
 Use a multimeter to check the voltage of your wall outlet.
 There are plenty of [tutorials on YouTube](https://www.youtube.com/results?search_query=multimeter+wall+outlet).
 In my country, we should get 230 V and I measured 232 V. That's within the 250 V limit.